vee-hu/repository/README.md

 # repository
 # Hi
-# I am an architectural designer and multimedia artist occassionally works with code
+# I am an architectural designer and multimedia artist occassionally work with code